LifeNavigator/Java-Problems/README.md

-# Java-Problems
+# University of Helsinki: Java Programming 1 Journey:
-This consists of all probems found on Part 1 of the Object Oriented programming from University of Helsinki's MOOC available here: http://mooc.fi/courses/2013/programming-part-1/
+This consists of all probems found on Part 1 of the Object Oriented Programming course from University of Helsinki's MOOC available here: http://mooc.fi/courses/2013/programming-part-1/

 Each folder consists of the challenges I've successfully completed for every section.
 Below is an overview of what I've learnt from each section